FiddleBop's logo

 Our Graeme — who is very much alive — is a man who can turn his hand to many things.
 Alongside his superb bass playing, he is also a very fine guitarist, and a dab hand on drums and keyboard.
 And from time to time he sings too.

-As well as playing "Gypsy jazz re-imagined" in FiddleBop, Graeme makes music in various styles in several other bands, including "Small Town Jazz", and the acclaimed Much Ado Band folk dance group; and also for the Willow Globe Community Theatre.
+As well as playing "Gypsy jazz plus" in FiddleBop, Graeme makes music in various styles in several other bands, including "Small Town Jazz", and the acclaimed Much Ado Band folk dance group; and also for the Willow Globe Community Theatre.

 Graeme is also a luthier ("Lamble Guitars").
 Instruments made by him include the fretless bass and the guitars which he plays.
 And he is also a picture-framer, a roofer, a carpenter, and a builder.
 (Thanks for all you did in our annexe, Graeme!).